SARDINE RUN IN SOUTH AFRICA

 These little baitfish gather in huge numbers each year in may, June, and July as they migrate from temperate seas to the warmer waters surrounding the rugged coastline of southern KwaZulu natal province along the eastern edge of South Africa.
 This grandiose level of swimming biomass draws in much bigger creatures of the air and the sea looking to gorge them- selves on this monumental aquatic expression of nature’s bounty.

-Come with us to South Africa and witness the unforgettable wildlife spectacle that is the Sardine Run.
+Come with us to South Africa and encounter the unforgettable wildlife spectacle that is the Sardine Run.
 The seas here are often tough and unpredictable, with unforgiving waves that dare you to get into the water. of nine potential days to capture the action underwater, there will undoubtedly be at least a few where the conditions are too diﬃcult to launch.
 Here is a teaser of what you might experience on the Wild Coast.
 Run adventure was full of anticipation and expectations.

 The Rib launched around 7am, cutting through choppy waves in search of seabirds clustering above the ocean, a telltale sign of schooling baitfish below.
 We did manage to locate some small aggregations of hovering birds and their prey, but the visibility was less than ideal and there weren’t enough fish in the water to create much excitement.
 Conditions worsened throughout the day and by the time we returned through the battering ram of whitecaps, we felt as if we’d been physically beaten by the sea.